rails/rails/guides/source/caching_with_rails.md

 * `:compress` - This option can be used to indicate that compression should be used in the cache.
 This can be useful for transferring large cache entries over a slow network.

-* `:compress_threshold` - This options is used in conjunction with the `:compress` option to indicate a threshold under which cache entries should not be compressed.
+* `:compress_threshold` - This option is used in conjunction with the `:compress` option to indicate a threshold under which cache entries should not be compressed.
 This defaults to 16 kilobytes.

 * `:expires_in` - This option sets an expiration time in seconds for the cache entry when it will be automatically removed from the cache.